Oele/audio-streamgenerator/README.md

 ### skip
     $streamer->skip();

 Skip to the next track without finishing the current one.
-This can be called from the "run\_every\_second" sub, for example by checking whether a flag was set in a database, or whether a file exists.
+This can be called from the "run\_every\_second" sub, for example after checking whether a 'skip' flag was set in a database, or whether a file exists.

 ### get\_elapsed\_samples